nuzlanrasjid/nuzlanrasjid.github.io/_projects/dge-analysis-deseq2-280826.md

 RNA-seq differential expression analysis is one of the most common entry points into transcriptomics: given raw read counts across samples, identify which genes change significantly between conditions.
-This project runs a full DESeq2 workflow end-to-end — from count matrix and sample metadata to a filtered gene list and a set of diagnostic and results visualizations — on a two-condition experiment with an additional library-type covariate.
+This project runs a DESeq2 workflow from count matrix and sample metadata to a filtered gene list and a set of diagnostic and results visualizations on a two-condition experiment with an additional library-type covariate.

 The dataset used is the public **pasilla** dataset (Brooks et al., 2011), RNA-seq of *Drosophila melanogaster* S2-DRSC cells with and